stefandz/MSE_nRF52_Arduino/README.md

 2. Start the Arduino IDE
 3. Go into Preferences
 4. Add https://www.adafruit.com/package_adafruit_index.json as an 'Additional Board Manager URL'
-5. Add https://www.adafruit.com/package_adafruit_index.json as an 'Additional Board Manager URL'
-6. Restart the Arduino IDE
+5. Restart the Arduino IDE
-7. Open the Boards Manager from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit'
+6. Open the Boards Manager from the Tools > Board menu and install 'Adafruit nRF52 by Adafruit'
-8. `cd <SKETCHBOOK>`, where `<SKETCHBOOK>` is your Arduino Sketch folder:
+7. `cd <SKETCHBOOK>`, where `<SKETCHBOOK>` is your Arduino Sketch folder:
    * macOS  : `~/Documents/Arduino`
    * Linux  : `~/Arduino`
    * Windows: `~/Documents/Arduino`
-9. Create a folder named `hardware/Adafruit`, if it does not exist, and change directories to it
+8. Create a folder named `hardware/MSE`, if it does not exist, and change directories to it
-10. Clone this repo & its submodules: `git clone --recurse-submodules https://github.com/adafruit/Adafruit_nRF52_Arduino.git`
+9. Clone this repo & its submodules: `git clone --recurse-submodules https://github.com/stefandz/MSE_nRF52_Arduino`
-11. Restart the Arduino IDE
+10. Restart the Arduino IDE
-12. Once the BSP is installed, select 'Adafruit Bluefruit nRF52 Feather' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
+11. Once the BSP is installed, select 'MSE NRF52840 Rewards Board A from the Tools > Board > MSE nRF52 boards menu, which will update your system config to use the right compiler and settings for the nRF52.

 ### Adafruit's nrfutil tools